 The profile tab allows you to clean up the profile area for user accounts in WordPress.
 You can show and hide items that users can change on their profile.

 You can choose where your users are taken inside the admin area when they click on the Dashboard.
-You can show or hide icons, separators, and move the Pages menu to the top.
+You can show or hide icons, and separators, and move the Pages menu to the top.

 Don’t forget to click on the save changes button to store your settings.

-If you haven’t already selected a page to be used as your static front page, then you need to head over to Settings » Reading page.
+If you haven’t already selected a page to be used as your static front page, then you need to head over to the Settings » Reading page.

 Note: This plugin doesn’t delete anything from your WordPress site.
 It simply hides them.
 If you had posts and comments, they will become available again when you deactivate the plugin.